 Plot: The world is filled with mythical beasts who try to live normal lives among humans who aren’t aware of their existence.
 Each part of the world is protected by a dragon who is tasked with protecting these creatures and maintaining their secrecy.
-Jake Long, a reckless but determined teenager, is a dragon in training with New York City, and ultimately the United States as his main domain.
+Jake Long, a reckless but determined teenager, is a dragon in training with New York City, and ultimately the United States, as his main domain.
 His grandfather, the previous American Dragon, is getting too old to do the job, and is training Jake to pass on his title and responsibilities to him.
-However, Jake seems to want all of the fun and action with as little work as possible.
+However, Jake seems to want all of the fun and action of the role with as little work as possible.

 Jake comes from a long line of dragons, but it is purely on his mother’s side.
 His mother does not possess the ability to transform into a dragon, but his little sister, Haley, does.
 She, however, is not tasked with protecting the country/city.
 She merely has to keep her powers a secret.
-Speaking of which, Jake’s father is completely unaware that he married into a family of dragons, so they have to keep their secret even when they’re in the house.
+Jake’s father is completely unaware that he married into a family of dragons, so they have to keep their secret even when they’re in the house.

 As Jake is out training with his grandpa and his magical talking gruff bulldog, Fu, they find signs that the Huntsman, a man that leads a group of hunters who target mythological beings, specifically dragons, has been in the area.
 His target tonight?
 Unicorns.